Benny Sela: Capture

 Sela was arrested in Tel Aviv on December 14, 1999, by police responding to reports of an attack on a young woman and an eight-year-old girl.
 He had departed from his usual modus operandi of attacks inside residences at night or in the early morning and committed the attacks in broad daylight.
 Police noticed that Sela's appearance matched descriptions of the Tel Aviv rapist, and during an investigation of his criminal record, it was noted that the Tel Aviv rapes had stopped while he was in prison.
 Detectives then took a DNA sample, which matched samples given by nine of the victims.
-Sela was indicted on 14 counts of rape, and under a plea bargain was sentenced to 35 years imprisonment.
+Sela was indicted on 14 counts of rape, and under a plea bargain was sentenced to 35 years and nine months imprisonment.

 Escape and recapture

 On November 24, 2006, Sela escaped while being transferred to a court hearing.
 During his time on the run, he broke into a home in Pardes Hanna-Karkur and stole money, documents, valuables, credit cards, and a key.
 He also stole a car.
 After an intensive search and a tip from a relative whom Sela had visited, he was recaptured on December 8 near kibbutz Lohamei HaGeta'ot.
 There was controversy after pictures emerged of officers abusing and humiliating Sela after his capture.
-He was sentenced to an additional 4 years in prison for offences committed during his escape.
+He was sentenced to an additional four years in prison for offences committed during his escape.